Mr. Blue Sky: Inspiration

 The song's arrangement has been called "Beatlesque", bearing similarities to Beatles songs "Martha My Dear" and "A Day in the Life" while harmonically it shares its unusual first four chords and harmonic rhythm with "Yesterday".
 The song's piano and drum intro is borrowed from the Kinks' 1968 song "Do You Remember Walter".

+An alternate account of the song's composition was suggested by bassist Kelly Groucutt's 1983 lawsuit against Lynne, in which Groucutt alleged that he had written the song's middle section, but had not been officially credited in this capacity.

 Arrangement

-The arrangement makes prominent use of a cowbell-like sound, which is credited on the album, to percussionist Bev Bevan, as that of a "fire extinguisher".
-When the song is performed live, a drumstick is used to strike the side of a fire extinguisher, which produces the sound.
+The arrangement makes prominent use of a cowbell-like sound, which is credited on the album, to percussionist Bev Bevan, as that of a fire extinguisher.

 Describing the song for the BBC, Dominic King said:

 Lots of Gibb Brothers' vocal inflexions and Beatles' arrangement quotes (Penny Lane bell, Pepper panting, Abbey Road arpeggio guitars).
 But this fabulous madness creates its own wonder – the bendy guitar solo, funky cello stop-chorus, and the most freakatastic vocoder since Sparky's Magic Piano.
-Plus the musical ambush on "way" at 2.51 still thrills.
+Plus, the musical ambush on "way" at 2.51 still thrills.
 And that's before the Swingle Singers/RKO Tarzan movie/Rachmaninoff symphonic finale gets underway.
 Kitsch, yet truly exhilarating.

-The song features a heavily vocoded voice singing the phrase "Mr. Blue Sky".
-A second vocoded segment at the end of the song was often interpreted by listeners as "Mr. Blue Sky"; it is actually "Please turn me over" as it is the end of side three, and the listener is being instructed to flip the LP over.
-This was confirmed by Jeff Lynne on 3 October 2012 on The One Show.
+The song features a heavily vocoded voice singing the phrase "Mr. Blue Sky", as well as the phrase "please turn me over" at the end, instructing the listener to flip the LP.

 Critical reception

 AllMusic's Donald A. Guarisco considered "Mr. Blue Sky" a "miniature pop symphony" and a "multi-layered pop treat that was a pure Beatles pastiche", saying that "the music divides its time between verses that repeat the same two notes to hypnotic effect a la 'I Am the Walrus' and an effervescent, constantly-ascending chorus".
-Guarisco also pointed out other references to the Beatles such as "the staccato bassline [recalling] the chorus of 'Hello Goodbye' and pounding piano lines and panting background vocals [recalling] the midsection of 'A Day in the Life'".
+Guarisco also pointed out other references to the Beatles, such as "the staccato bassline [recalling] the chorus of 'Hello Goodbye' and pounding piano lines and panting background vocals [recalling] the midsection of 'A Day in the Life'".
+Music critic Nick DeRiso identified several references to Beatles' songs, including "Hello, Goodbye", "I Am the Walrus", "Maxwell's Silver Hammer" and "A Day in the Life."

 Billboard described the beat as "catchy" and said that the song builds from a "thumping intro" to a "harmonic operatic" ending.
 Cash Box said that the song "features a characteristically full sound and effective use of breaks" and that "fast pace, airy singing and strings provide musical dramatics."
 Record World said that "this up-tempo tune guarantees Lynne's legend as both writer and producer and shows off ELO's unique sound."
-Ultimate Classic Rock critic Michael Gallucci rated it as ELO's best song.